m-labs/artiq/doc/manual/rtio.rst

       delay(16.6667*ms)
       ttl.on()

+So, if the current cursor is in the past, an :class:`artiq.coredevice.exceptions.RTIOUnderflow` exception is thrown.
+The experiment attempts to handle the exception by moving the cursor forward and repeating the programming of the rising edge.
 Once the timeline cursor has overtaken the wall clock, the exception does not reoccur and the event can be scheduled successfully.
 This can also be thought of as adding positive slack to the system.
+The following figure illustrates the two cases of error and no error:

 .. wavedrom::